Personal Immigration

 For an applicant to qualify as a Student, or as a Child Student who is 16 or 17 years old, the Home Office caseworker must be satisfied on the balance of probabilities that the applicant is a genuine student.

-Proving Genuine Student Status – What Factors Will the UK Home Office Consider?
+3. Genuine Student Assessment: Key Factors Considered by the Home Office

 The caseworking guidance sets out the process and considerations when assessing whether an applicant is a genuine student.
 In making an assessment, the caseworker must consider all of the information provided in the application and, if applicable, in the credibility interview.